 - those who use the IT system should receive information on how to use the system correctly.

 All IT systems within Lund University are to be used in accordance with the University’s system administration model.
 If you follow the model, it means that you will also conduct a review of whether or not the IT system meets the requirements of the data protection legislation.
 The Strategic Development Office is responsible for the system administration model.
 For further information, contact Karl Ageberg karl [dot] ageberg [at] rektor [dot] lu [dot] se

-What information do I need to provide to data subjects?
+What information do you need to provide to data subjects?